 This is the lesson all entrepreneurs need to remember:

 Louis Têtu would have never succeeded had he not understood what was motivating Carly Fiorina.
 Têtu was able to make her care.

-After much discussion, Fiorina agreed to work with Taleo.
+After many discussions, Fiorina agreed to work with Taleo.
 The solution became a hit and Hewlett-Packard became Taleo’s first international client.